 Using any of the following medicines with loperamide can increase your risk for side effects, so your doctor may need to adjust your dosages.
 Ask your doctor before taking loperamide if you also take:

 Ask your doctor before taking bismuth subsalicylate if you take pain relievers or cold medicines.
 These medicines may contain aspirin, which is a salicylate.
-Because bismuth subsalicylate also contains salicylate, you may take too much salicylate if you take more than one of these medicines at a time.
+You may get too much salicylate if you take more than 1 of these medicines at a time.

-If you have a fever, mucus or blood in your stools, a history of liver disease, or are taking prescription medicine, talk to your doctor before taking an antidiarrheal medicine.
+If you have a fever, mucus or blood in your stools, or a history of liver disease, or you are taking prescription medicine, talk to your doctor before taking an antidiarrheal medicine.

 Funding and support for this material have been provided by the Consumer Healthcare Products Association.